modu/website_grokit_ca/ws_root/ws_django/webdoc/gen/HTMLCanvasAnimationAtoms/HTMLCanvasAnimationAtoms.markdown

     c, d

 ... which is basically outputting all the pairs.
 Using _j=i+1_ is akin to observing that when you are at letter, all the previous letters have already been paired with the current letter.
 So if you modify the inner function to generate the symmetric pairs (a,b -> a,b; b,a), you end-up with the same result.

+In order to understand why there are n(n-1)/2 unique vertex pairs, just draw all the connections between nodes a, b, c and d on a sheet of paper.
+From every letter (n), you have an edge to n-1 letters (every letter besides the current letter) for a total of n(n-1) _directed_ edges.
+Every letter points to every letter (e.g: a->b, b->a, a->c, c-a, ...), which means that if you just want the total number of _pair of vertices_, you have to divide by two, yielding n(n-1)/2 unique pairs.
+See [complete graphs](http://en.wikipedia.org/wiki/Complete_graph) for more details.

 # How Can I Have Fun Modifying This?